djalbat/the-occam-user-manual/understanding-grammars.md

 ## Parsing tokens with parsers

-Like the lexers, there are several parsers to be found in the Occam grammars package.[^2] And again like the lexers, these are all in fact the same common parser but configured differently in each case, specifically a `CommonParser` class that extended for each grammar.
+Like the lexers, there are several parsers to be found in the Occam grammars package.[^2] And again like the lexers, these are all in fact the same common parser but configured differently in each case.
-There are no specific properties or in-built rules, however.
+Specifically, a `CommonParser` class that extended for each grammar although, unlike the lexers, there are no other specific properties or in-built rules.
-Aside from the occassional static factory method that need not concern us, the only thing that differentiates these parsers is the BNF[^4] that configures them.
+Aside from the occassional static factory method that need not concern us, in fact, the only thing that differentiates these parsers is the BNF[^4] that configures them.

 It is worth a moment to look at BNF in more detail.
-Image you want to parse an arithmetic expression.\
+Image you want to parse an arithmetic expression.
 You would require something like the following rules at least.

-An arithemetic expression can be:
+An arithmetic expression can be...

-1. A number,
+1. a number,
-2. two arirthemetic expressions separated by a binary operator,
+2. two other arithmetic expressions separated by a binary operator,
-3. an arithmetic expression enclosed in brackets.
+3. another arithmetic expression enclosed in brackets.

 Furthermore we would have to define two other rules:

-4. An operator is a plus, minus, divides or multilplication symbol.
+4. An operator is an addition, subtraction, division or multiplication symbol.
 5. A number is a series of one or more decimal digits.

-Such natural language specifications of language structure are cumbersome and ambiguous.
+Such natural language specifications are cumbersome and ambiguous.
 All BNF does is make this precise:

 ```